 IS SOCIAL ENTERPRISE FOR YOUR CHARITY?

 While some charities have been embracing the social enterprise model as part of their work for years, many are not and others are still in the dark about what social enterprise is.
 Trading to generate income is not for every charity and even though it can make an organisation more sustainable and help it grow, becoming a social enterprise is a gradual process with lots to consider.
-But there has never been a better time to do so.

 FROM CHARITY TO SOCIAL ENTERPRISE: London Early Years Foundation

 When June O’Sullivan joined Westminster Children’s Society in 1996, it was a traditional charity running nine small nurseries in the London Borough of Westminster.

 Founded in 1903, the charity had a long history of working to give children the best start in life and a staff team committed to the charity’s objectives.
 As more funding became available under the New Labour government, the organisation was able to access new income streams but it remained dependent on a block grant from the local authority to support its work.